anchen1011/toflow/README.md

 **gpuId**: GPU device ID.

 **mode**: There are four options:
-- 'interp': video interpolation
+- 'interp': temporal frame interpolation
 - 'denoise': video denoising
 - 'deblock': video deblocking
 - 'sr': video super-resolution

 **inpath**: The path to the input sequence.

-**outpath**: The path to where the result stores (the default value is ../demo_output).
+**outpath**: The path to where the result stores (default is ../demo_output).

 ## Vimeo-90K Dataset

-We also build a large-scale, high-quality video dataset, Vimeo90K, downloaded from [vimeo.com](vimeo.com).
-This dataset is designed for the following four video processing tasks: temporal frame interpolation, video denoising, video deblocking, and video super-resolution.
+We also build a large-scale, high-quality video dataset, Vimeo90K.
+This dataset consists of 89,800 video clips  downloaded from [vimeo.com](vimeo.com), which covers large variaty of scenes and actions.
+It is designed for the following four video processing tasks: temporal frame interpolation, video denoising, video deblocking, and video super-resolution.
 ![This image cannot be displayed.
 Please open this link in another browser: https://github.com/anchen1011/toflow/raw/master/data/doc/dataset.png](data/doc/dataset.png)

-Vimeo-90K consists of the following subsets：
+We further process these 89,800 video clips to generate the following two subsets (the orignal video clips will come out soon):

 #### Triplet dataset for temporal frame interpolation

-The triplet dataset consists of 73171 3-frame sequences with fixed resolution 448 x 256, extracted from 15k video clips.
+The triplet dataset consists of 73171 3-frame sequences with a fixed resolution of 448 x 256, extracted from 15k selected video clips from Vimeo-90K.
 This dataset is designed for temporal frame interpolation.
 Download links are:

 Testing set only: [zip (1.7GB)](http://data.csail.mit.edu/tofu/testset/vimeo_interp_test.zip).